IBM-Cloud/terraform-provider-ibm/website/docs/r/app_config_environment.html.markdown

 }
 ```

-## Argument Reference
+## Argument reference

-The following arguments are supported:
+Review the argument reference that you can specify for your resource.

-- `guid` - (Required, string) guid of the App Configuration service.
-Get it from the service instance credentials section of the dashboard.
+- `guid` - (Required, String) The GUID of the App Configuration service.
+Fetch GUID from the service instance credentials section of the dashboard.
-- `name` - (Required, string) Environment name.
+- `name` - (Required, String) The environment name.
-- `environment_id` - (Required, string) Environment id.
+- `environment_id` - (Required, String) The environment ID.
-- `description` - (Optional, string) Environment description.
+- `description` - (Optional, String) The environment description.
-- `tags` - (Optional, string) Tags associated with the environment.
+- `tags` - (Optional, String) The tags associated with an environment.
-- `color_code` - (Optional, string) Color code to distinguish the environment.
-The Hex code for the color.
-For example `#FF0000` for `red`.
+- `color_code` - (Optional, String) The color code to distinguish an environment in the Hexademical code format.
+For example, `#FF0000` for `red`.

-## Attribute Reference
+## Attribute reference

 In addition to all argument references list, you can access the following attribute references after your resource is created.

-- `id` - The unique identifier of the environment resource.
+- `id` - (String) The unique identifier of an environment resource.
-- `created_time` - Creation time of the environment.
+- `created_time` - (Timestamp) the creation time of an environment.
-- `updated_time` - Last modified time of the environment data.
+- `updated_time` - (Timestamp) the last modified time of an environment data.
-- `href` - Environment URL.
+- `href` - (String) the environment URL.

 ## Import